msang/partut-repo/README.md

 * the [Web Inventory of Translated Talks](https://wit3.fbk.eu/mt.php?release=2012-02) .

-Since release 2.0, ParTUT wil also be available in the Universal Dependencies format. as part of the CoNLL 2017 Shared Task data.
+Since release 2.0, ParTUT will also be available in the Universal Dependencies format. as part of the CoNLL 2017 Shared Task data.

+# References

+If you use the resource, please cite:

+@incollection{parli:14,
+	author = {Manuela Sanguinetti and Cristina Bosco}, title = {PartTUT: The Turin University Parallel Treebank}, booktitle = {Harmonization and Development of Resources and Tools for Italian Natural Language Processing within the PARLI Project}, year = {2014},
+	editor = {Roberto Basili and Cristina Bosco and Rodolfo Delmonte and Alessandro Moschitti and Maria Simi}, pages = {51--69}
+     }